phalcon-orphanage/docs/en/performance.md

 The problem will remain: _the poorly written application_

-In order to speed up your application, you first need to ensure that your application is written with the best way possible that fulfils its requirements.
+In order to speed up your application, you first need to ensure that your application is written with the best way possible that fulfills its requirements.
 Nothing beats a good design.
 After that, there are many aspects to consider:
 - server hardware
 - clients connecting (location, browsers)
 - network latency